osuTitanic/anchor/README.md

 # Anchor

-> ⚠️ Anchor is currently under a rewrite.
-> Please view [this branch](https://github.com/osuTitanic/anchor/tree/rewrite) for more details!

 Anchor is a bancho server designed for older osu! clients.
 It currently supports clients from b1807 to b2013606 and I will try to expand support in the future.